Identifiability of Nonparametric Mixture Models and Bayes Optimal Clustering: Regularity and clusterability

 An example of the measure $\proj$ and its mixing measure $\projmix$ are depicted in Figure~\ref{fig:overview:proj}.

+\begin{remark} We do not assume that $\projmap_{L}\true$ is unique, i.e. there may be more than one projection.
+This is because $\mix(\projset_{L})$ is a nonconvex set.
+We present our results in this setting, however, it may be simpler on a first reading to consider the special case where the projection is unique, i.e. $\projmap_{L}\true=\proj$ for each $L$.
+In this case, many of the definitions simplify: Consider for example Definition~\ref{defn:regular} and \eqref{eq:defn:sep:limsup} in the sequel. \end{remark}

 \begin{remark} The number of overfitted mixture components $L$ will play an important but largely unheralded role in the sequel.
 For the most part, we will suppress the dependence of various quantities (e.g. $\proj$, $\projmix$) on $L$ for notational simplicity.
-We typically assume that $L$ is sufficiently large in the sense that $L\ge L_{0}$ for some fixed $L_{0}\ge K$, and the phrase ``for all sufficiently large $L$ and $n$'' we mean that there exist $L_{0}\ge K$ and $n_{0}\ge 0$ such that $L\ge L_{0}$ and $n\ge n_{0}$. \end{remark}
+In Section~\ref{sec:estimation:est}, we discuss how to choose $L$ given the sample size $n$; see Corollary~\ref{cor:main:conv}. \end{remark}